Will Duke cover the spread vs. Arizona? Betting Trends, Record ATS

 Additional Duke Insights & Trends

-- Last year, the Blue Devils put up 72.0 points per game, only 0.9 more points than the 71.1 the Wildcats gave up.
+- Last year, the 72 points per game the Blue Devils put up were just 0.9 more points than the Wildcats gave up (71.1).

-- When Duke scored more than 71.1 points last season, it went 8-7 against the spread and 14-1 overall.

 Bet on this or any college basketball matchup at BetMGM